rust-lang/book/src/ch17-02-concurrency-with-async.md

 points.
 Only then does the `while let` loop get to go through any of the `await` points on the `recv` calls.

-To get the behavior we want, where the sleep delay happens between receiving each message, we need to put the `tx` and `rx` operations in their own async blocks.
+To get the behavior we want, where the sleep delay happens between each message, we need to put the `tx` and `rx` operations in their own async blocks, as shown in Listing 17-11.
 Then the runtime can execute each of them separately using `trpl::join`, just as in the counting example.
 Once again, we await the result of calling `trpl::join`, not the individual futures.
 If we awaited the individual futures in sequence, we would just end up back in a sequential flow—exactly what we’re trying _not_ to do.

 <!-- We cannot test this one because it never stops! -->